jonathanolson/slither/notes/patterns.md

     - CANONICALIZATION somehow? or just scan for isomorphisms?
     - move out sketchyIsIsomorphic into a function in code
   -
-  - Ordering of getFaceFeatureCombinations (fewer duals first, then fewer faces in duals, etc.)
-  -
   - Get automorphisms from a pattern board
   - Get all edge features
   - Get all face color dual feature combinations